moisesbarrachina/Backend-Frontend-Template/README.md

     Returns the data stored in the setting $this->option_field_get("language_admin") if exists in $this->option_field_get("languages")

-    If languages empty it will set the lenguages 'en' and 'es' If language_admin empty or not found on languages, it will set the first language stored in languages
+    If languages empty it will set the languages 'en' and 'es' If language_admin empty or not found on languages, it will set the first language stored in languages
 </details>